A Self-supervised Motion Representation for Portrait Video Generation: Abstract

 \section{Abstract}

 Recent advancements in portrait video generation have been noteworthy.
-However, existing methods rely heavily on human priors and pre-trained generation models, which may introduce unrealistic motion and lead to inefficient inference.
+However, existing methods rely heavily on human priors and pre-trained generative models, Motion representations based on human priors may introduce unrealistic motion, while methods relying on pre-trained generative models often suffer from inefficient inference.
 To address these challenges, we propose \textbf{Se}mantic Latent \textbf{Mo}tion (\textbf{SeMo}), a compact and expressive motion representation.
 Leveraging this representation, our approach achieve both high-quality visual results and efficient inference.
 SeMo follows an effective three-step framework: Abstraction, Reasoning, and Generation.
-First, in the Abstraction step, we use a carefully designed Mask Motion Encoder to compress the subject’s motion state into a compact and abstract latent motion (1D token).
-Second, in the Reasoning step, long-term modeling and efficient reasoning are performed in this latent space to generate motion sequences.
-Finally, in the Generation step, the motion dynamics serve as conditional information to guide the generation model in synthesizing realistic transitions from reference frames to target frames.
-Thanks to the compact and descriptive nature of Semantic Latent Motion, our method enables real-time video generation with highly realistic motion.
+First, in the Abstraction step, we use a carefully designed Masked Motion Encoder, which leverages a self-supervised learning paradigm to compress the subject's motion state into a compact and abstract latent motion (1D token).
+Second, in the Reasoning step, we efficiently generate motion sequences based on the driving audio signal.
+Finally, in the Generation step, the motion dynamics serve as conditional information to guide the motion decoder in synthesizing realistic transitions from reference frame to target video.
+Thanks to the compact and expressive nature of Semantic Latent Motion, our method achieves efficient motion representation and high-quality video generation.
 User studies demonstrate that our approach surpasses state-of-the-art models with an 81\% win rate in realism.
 Extensive experiments further highlight its strong compression capability, reconstruction quality, and generative potential.
-Moreover, its fully self-supervised nature suggests promising applications in broader video generation tasks.